Technoid91/restaurant/README.md

 - ### Booking management
 Ability for user to edit or cancel the reservation.
-It can be done by forcing user to register on the website or using reservation reference number as a unique secure ID.
+It can be done by creating user account web page or using reservation reference number as a unique secure ID.